-By now, you should almost be a face mask pro: Popping one on wherever you go, stashing extras in your car and washing them every night.
-But with so many types of masks now (surgical vs. cotton, single vs. double), it can be tough to know exactly what you need to wear and when.
+By now, you should almost be a face mask pro: Popping one on wherever you go, stashing extras in your car, etc. But with mask mandates changing, it can be tough to know exactly what you need to wear and when.
 We have some answers.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.

-"There's not an instance that I can think of where wearing only a face shield is appropriate," Dr. Nash says.
+"There's not an instance that I can think of where wearing only a face shield is appropriate," says Colleen Nash, MD, MPH, an infectious disease doctor at Rush University Medical Center in Chicago.
 "But a face shield plus a mask is always reasonable," she adds.

 The CDC agrees: Face shields are not a mask substitute, as they have large gaps that allow viral particles to escape.